-MARIJUANA DRUG QUANTITY FIRST OFFENSE SECOND OFFENSE Marijuana 1,000 kg or more Not less than 10 yrs. or more Not less than 20 yrs. or more than (Schedule I) marijuana mixture; than life.
-If death or serious life.
-If death or serious bodily injury, or 1,000 or more bodily injury, not less than 20 life imprisonment.
-Fine marijuana plants yrs., or more than life.
-Fine not not more than \$20 million if an more than \$10 million if an individual, \$75 million if other than individual, \$50 million if other an individual. than an individual.
-Marijuana 100 kg to 999 kg Not less than 5 yrs. or more Not less than 10 yrs. or more than (Schedule I) marijuana mixture; than 40 yrs.
-If death or serious life.
-If death or serious bodily injury, or 100 to 999 bodily injury, not less than 20 life imprisonment.
-Fine marijuana plants yrs. or more than life.
-Fine not not more than \$20 million if an more than \$5 million if an individual, \$75million if other than individual, \$25 million if other an individual. than an individual.
-Marijuana More than 10 kgs Not more than 20 yrs.
-If death Not more than 30 yrs.
-If death or (Schedule I) hashish; or serious bodily injury, not less serious bodily injury, life than 20 yrs. or more than life. imprisonment.
+MARIJUANA DRUG QUANTITY FIRST OFFENSE SECOND OFFENSE Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants Not less than 10 yrs. or more than life.
+If death or serious bodily injury, not less than 20 yrs., or more than life.
+Fine not more than \$10 million if an individual, \$50 million if other than an individual.
+Not less than 20 yrs. or more than life.
+If death or serious bodily injury, life imprisonment.
+Fine not more than \$20 million if an individual, \$75 million if other than an individual.
+Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 100 to 999 marijuana plants Not less than 5 yrs. or more than 40 yrs.
+If death or serious bodily injury, not less than 20 yrs. or more than life.
+Fine not more than \$5 million if an individual, \$25 million if other than an individual.
+Not less than 10 yrs. or more than life.
+If death or serious bodily injury, life imprisonment.
+Fine not more than \$20 million if an individual, \$75million if other than an individual.
+Marijuana (Schedule I) More than 10 kgs hashish; Not more than 20 yrs.
+If death or serious bodily injury, not less than 20 yrs. or more than life.
+Not more than 30 yrs.
+If death or serious bodily injury, life imprisonment.
 Fine \$2 million if an

 50 to 99 kg marijuana mixture More than 1 kg of hashish oil; 50 to 99 marijuana plants Fine \$1 million if an individual, \$5 million if other than an individual. individual, \$10 million if other than an individual.
 Marijuana (Schedule I) Less than 50 kilograms marijuana (but does not include 50 or more marijuana plants regard- less of weight) 1 to 49 marijuana plants; Not more than 5 yrs.
 Fine not more than \$250,000, \$1 million if other than an individual.
 Not more than 10 yrs.
 Fine \$500,000 if an individual, \$2 million if other than individual.
-Hashish (Schedule I) 10 kg or less Hashish Oil (Schedule I) 1 kg or less on after two or more prior convicti life imprisonment without release ions for a felony drug offense have and a fine up to \$20 million if an individual and \$75 million if other than an individual.
+Hashish 10 kg or less (Schedule I) Hashish Oil (Schedule I) 1 kg or less The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to \$20 million if an individual and \$75 million if other than an individual.